Two Charlotte County long-term care facilities will be replaced as part of New Brunswick’s new long-term care strategy.

 “I’m almost too stunned to feel anything,” she said, speaking with The Courier at the event.
 “These years of work have sort of been all-consuming and … now we’ve got some results.”

-Eight years ago, the board was examining how to move from 40 beds, 20 of which are shared, to 60 individual rooms.
+Eight years ago, the board was examining how to move from 40 rooms, 20 of which are shared, to 60 individual rooms.
 Davies said the province instructed the board at the time to build new.

 Read the full news article here: Two Charlotte County Long Term Care Homes to be Replaced